 From the home page to the links, forms and sub-pages, figuring out what you want on your website is an all-encompassing exercise.

 Your developer is supposed to be the ‘expert’ who knows what to do and what you need.
-Then you have a website designer; she/he is focused on the aesthetics and storytelling.
+Then you have a website designer; this is who is focused on the aesthetics and storytelling.

-All of this can take forever (or hopefully no more than 3 months for your sake).
+All of the website planning can take forever (or hopefully no more than 3 months for your sake).

 Here are some steps I’ve outlined for you as checkpoints along the way of website development.
 Following that, I’ve compiled a to-do list of what needs to happen once the website is completed.